tideflow-io/tideflow-docs/docs/services-agent.md

 ]
 ```

-As steps can produce multiple results, each one of this results is represented
-as an arrray element with two root properties:
+Each of the predecesor tasks results is represented as an arrray element with two root properties:

 - **type**: an string that defines the kind of data retuned by the previous
 step (object, file, etc)
-- **data**: an object containing the "raw" result.
+- **data**: an object containing the task's result.

 ### How the Agent service works internally